atlassian/escalator/docs/configuration/command-line.md

 ### `--aws-assume-role-arn`

 Provides an option to specify an AWS IAM role to assume when Escalator starts. **Only works with AWS Cloud Provider.**

+### `--leader-elect`

+Enable leader election behaviour.
+Note that Escalator uses a ConfigMap for the leader lock, not an Endpoint.

+### `--leader-elect-lease-duration`

+Sets how long a nonleader will wait before it attempts to require the leadership.
+Measured against time of last observed ack.

+### `--leader-elect-renew-deadline`

+Sets how long an acting leader will retry refreshing leadership before giving up.

+### `--leader-elect-retry-period`

+Sets how long all the clients will wait in between attempts of any action.

+### `--leader-elect-config-namespace`

+Sets the namespace where the configmap used for locking will be created or looked for.

+### `--leader-elect-config-name`

+Sets the name of the configmap used for locking.